Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 Kayaking the Beagle Channel

 When Dorset local Jonny Mutch first crossed frozen Lake Baikal in 2017, Firepot was still in its infancy.
 This year, he took his bike to the Beagle Channel in Tierra del Fuego - a stretch of water between Chile and Argentina which connects the Pacific and Atlantic Oceans.
-From there, he took his kayak 100km from Ushuaia, the southernmost city on earth, to Estancia Harberton.
+From there, he kayaked 100km from Ushuaia, the southernmost city on earth, to Estancia Harberton.
 Wild camping over five days, he relished a taste of home after a wet week of paddling.

 Exploring Patagonia